qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/Record_and_Attributes.rst

 $id
 ...

-Returns the feature id of the current row.
+Returns the feature id of the current row. **WARNING: This function is deprecated.
+It is recommended to use the replacement @id variable instead.**

 .. list-table::
    :widths: 15 85